gardener/landscaper/docs/technical/performance.md

 days, such that this should not happen anymore, because the pods are usually restarted before at least during the regular updates.

+## Reduce impact of unintended complete reconciliations

+Sometimes about 15 minute after a restart, all watched objects are reconciled again, though there were no modifications.
+Currently, we have no explanation for this behaviour of the controller runtime, and it is unclear how often this happens.
+By improving the startup cache, storing all finished objects ([see](https://github.com/gardener/landscaper/pull/953)), such load peaks could be handled withing less than one minute for about 20.000 objects.